 Overwhelming fear of dental appointments can be a common cause of anxiety.
 Many people visualize a drill-wielding man in a white coat just waiting to cause pain and remove teeth.
 The reality, however, is very different.
-The comfort, relaxation and happiness of the patient are embedded deep at the heart of any good dental practice, and for Dr. Nattkemper, are essential aspects of care for every patient.
-Dr. Nattkemper and his staff do all they can to reduce anxiety, allay fears and provide comfortable treatment.
+The comfort, relaxation and happiness of the patient are embedded deep at the heart of any good dental practice, and for Dr. Sherif Warda, are essential aspects of care for every patient.
+Dr. Sherif Wardaand his staff do all they can to reduce anxiety, allay fears and provide comfortable treatment.

 Recent technological advancements have meant that in many cases, dentists are able to replace noisy drills with painless laser beams, extensive, painful surgical procedures with refined, delicate and virtually painless microsurgical procedures.
 There are also a wide variety of safe anesthetics available to eliminate pain and reduce anxiety during routine appointments.